WebAssembly/gc/proposals/gc/MVP.md

 * two recursive types are equivalent if they are equivalent pointwise
   - `(rec <subtype>*) == (rec <subtype'>*)`
     - iff `(<subtype> == <subtype'>)*`
-  - Note: This rule is only used on types that have been rolled, which prevents looping.
+  - Note: This rule is only used on types that have been tied, which prevents looping.

 * notably, two subtypes are equivalent if their structure is equivalent and they have equivalent supertypes
   - `(sub $t* <strtype>) == (sub $t'* <strtype'>)`